 Linda’s work has been exhibited and collected locally, nationally, and internationally.
 Her work is also in the permanent collections of several hospitals and health clinics, helping to transform spaces into calming environments for patients and visitors.

-Linda is a curious person who explores a variety of mediums and especially loves to work in clay.
 She is the owner of Crow River North, a studio located along the Crow River in Minnesota.
 The studio is open to visitors at designated times or by appointment.
 She holds a Master’s Degree in Visual Art/Studio Art from The University of Wisconsin.
+Brobeck is a former university administrator, instructor, and mentor teacher.
+She also served on and chaired a national education committee, as well as local education groups.
 She is an International Association of Art Professional Artist and member of IAA USA.